lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where ID_CRED_I and ID_CRED_R are the identifiers of the public authentication keys.
 Their encoding is specified in {{id_cred}}.

+While EDHOC uses the COSE_Key, COSE_Sign1, and COSE_Encrypt0 structures, only a subset of the parameters is included in the EDHOC messages.
+The unprotected COSE header in COSE_Sign1, and COSE_Encrypt0 (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

 ## Encoding of Public Authentication Key Identifiers {#id_cred}